vchacko/kochi-python-pelican/content/meet_for_a_meetup.md

 Tags: python, meetup
 Author: Joju Rajan
 Email: jojurajan@gmail.com
-about_author: Experimental hacker with an affinity to Python • Book lover • Foodie
+about_author: Experimental hacker with an affinity to Python • Book lover • Foodie• <a href="http://jrajan.in" target="_blank">jrajan.in</a>
 Summary: Meetup for organizing a Python meetup.
 Venue - Festa, Vazhakkala.

 A date, a venue, an agenda.
 Things required to kick off any meetup.
 So to decide these, the organization team behind Kochi Python had to meet up first. ;)